MidgetHiC/CSC325ClassProject/user_personas/End_user.md

 ### **End User Persona**

-**Name:** Emily Williams
+**Name:** Sarah Johnson
 **Role:** End User
 **Demographics:**
-- **Age:** 34
+- **Age:** 21
 - **Gender:** Female
-- **Location:** New York City, USA
+- **Location:** Chicago, USA
-- **Occupation:** Marketing Manager
+- **Occupation:** Undergraduate Computer Science Student
 - **Tech-savviness:** Moderate

 **Goals and Motivations:**
-- Emily seeks to use the software to streamline daily tasks and improve team productivity.
+- Sarah wants to build a strong online presence to showcase her skills and projects for potential employers and internships.
-- She wants an intuitive, easy-to-use interface that can help her manage projects, collaborate with her team, and analyze performance metrics efficiently.
+- She seeks a personal portfolio website that is easy to update with new projects, skills, and experiences.
-- Emily values software that integrates well with other tools she uses daily, like email, calendars, and project management systems.
+- She values a user-friendly interface that allows her to manage content efficiently without needing deep expertise in web development.

 **Challenges and Pain Points:**
-- Frustrated with software that is too complex or unintuitive.
+- Limited experience with web design and development makes it challenging to create a polished and professional-looking site.
-- Needs software to be responsive and quick to avoid wasting time on delays.
+- Struggles with organizing content in a way that effectively highlights her skills and achievements.
-- Has difficulty with software that lacks sufficient documentation or support resources when troubleshooting issues.
+- Needs a responsive and accessible website to ensure a good experience for visitors, including recruiters and peers.

 **Scenario:**
-Emily logs into the software at the beginning of her workday to check her project status and upcoming tasks.
-She uses the dashboard to view key performance indicators and assigns tasks to her team.
-When her team encounters an issue, Emily needs quick, clear instructions from the software’s help section or customer support to resolve the problem without interrupting her workflow.
+Sarah is preparing for an upcoming career fair and wants to ensure her portfolio website is up-to-date.
+She logs in to update her latest project details, but she encounters formatting issues that make the content look misaligned.
+She searches for an easy fix and uses a guide to adjust her layout.
+Once satisfied, she tests the site on multiple devices before sharing it with recruiters.

 **Behavior Patterns:**

-- **Efficient and Task-Oriented:** Emily approaches her workday with a clear sense of purpose.
-She values productivity and seeks software that helps her complete tasks quickly.
-She likely uses the dashboard as her starting point each day, seeking to manage multiple projects and team responsibilities at once.
+- **Goal-Oriented:** Sarah is focused on using her portfolio as a tool to land internships and job opportunities, ensuring it is polished and up-to-date.

-- **Collaboration-Driven:** She relies on her team’s collaboration for success, using the software as a tool to coordinate tasks and communicate.
-She is active in assigning and tracking work progress, often interacting with her team via integrated features like chat or task management systems.
+- **Self-Learner:** She actively seeks online resources, tutorials, and forums to improve her website without formal training in web development.

-- **Tech-Savvy but Pragmatic:** Emily is comfortable with technology but appreciates when tools are intuitive and don't require significant time to master.
-While not an expert, she expects the software to support her goals without getting bogged down in complexity.
+- **Detail-Oriented:** Sarah ensures that her projects are well-documented and her portfolio reflects her technical and design skills accurately.

-- **Problem-Solving Focused:** When encountering issues, she is proactive in seeking resolutions.
-Her primary goal is to keep her workflow smooth, so she seeks quick, reliable support and clear documentation.
+- **Time-Conscious:** Balancing coursework and job applications, she needs an efficient way to update and manage her site with minimal effort.

-- **Data-Driven:** Emily uses data to guide decisions.
-She frequently checks performance metrics and key indicators to assess progress and make informed decisions for her team.
+- **Aesthetic-Focused:** She cares about the visual appeal of her portfolio, ensuring it looks modern and professional to make a strong impression.

 **Possible Quotes:**

-- **On Software Usability:**
+- **On Website Usability:**
-  "I need something that just works—no learning curve, no surprises, just get me to the data I need quickly."
+  *"I want my site to be easy to update so I can quickly showcase my latest work without struggling with the layout."*

-- **On Team Collaboration:**
+- **On Career Goals:**
-  "We have a lot to juggle, so I need a tool that helps everyone stay aligned and moving forward without constant back-and-forth."
+  *"My portfolio is my first impression for recruiters, so it needs to highlight my skills in the best way possible."*
 - **On Troubleshooting Issues:**
-  "When something goes wrong, I don’t have time to dig through endless guides.
-I need quick and straightforward answers."
+  *"If something breaks, I need a quick and simple solution—I don’t have time to dive into complex fixes."*